joshjohanning/github-misc-scripts/gh-cli/README.md

 ### get-organization-migrations-summary.sh

-Gets a summary of all migrations against a given organization with [GitHub Enterprise Importer](https://docs.github.com/en/migrations/using-github-enterprise-importer)
+Gets a summary of all migrations (imports) against a given organization with [GitHub Enterprise Importer](https://docs.github.com/en/migrations/using-github-enterprise-importer)

 example: